Helen Virginia (Skipjack boat): Other Helen Virginia events

-Helen Virginia has continued to race in skipjack events, including the 18th Annual Choptank Heritage Skipjack Race in Cambridge, MD in 2014, placing fourth.
+Helen Virginia has continued to race in skipjack events, including the 18th Annual Choptank Heritage Skipjack Race in Cambridge, Maryland in 2014, placing fourth.
 She also represented the skipjacks of the Chesapeake Bay at the 2014 Annapolis Boat Show.
 She will be working dredging oysters off Deal Island during oyster harvesting season, and will resume racing in the off-season.